-Easy to access food concession is proposed near and adjacent to the makai area of the great lawn extension.
+Easy to access food concession is proposed across the parking area from the great lawn extension.
 At the top of one of the mounds, a biergarten with panoramic views of Leahi (Diamond Head), the Waikiki skyline, surf breaks, and the sunset is proposed.
+Additional food concessions may also be desirable at the sports complex.
 It is anticipated that the concessionaires would be operated by third party vendors.
 The park venue is envisioned as a satellite, open-air "tap-room" for any one of Hawaii's growing craft brewers, or craft beverage purveyors.
-Market analysis indicates that a biergarten between 2,000 and 3,000 square feet in size could be supported by the growing Kakaako neighborhood.
+Market analysis indicates that biergarten between 2,000 and 3,000 square feet in size could be supported by the growing Kakaako neighborhood.
 It is highly encouraged that the biergarten vendor be subject to a rigorous selection process where high quality customer experience is strongly emphasized.
-The biergarten should be located on a different mound than the Ehime Maru, to respect the serenity of the memorial which is proposed to remain at the current location.
+The biergarten is proposed near the existing memorial for the Ehime Maru. which is proposed to remain.